-The mental health intervention spectrum for mental disorders.
-(Mrazek & Haggerty, 1994) The Working Group's deliberation flowed naturally throughout the first day into a number of topics related to the types of indicators for the use or consumption of drugs, alcohol, and tobacco and the damaging health and social consequences associated with such consumption.
-The Working Group also discussed types of indicators that would identify the impact of demand reduction on a person's reintegration into society resulting from successful drug prevention and treatment programs.
-Several questions were raised by the participants that generated a lively, informative discussion.
-Among these, are the following:
+The mental health intervention spectrum for mental disorders (Mrazek & Haggerty, 1994)

+The Working Group's deliberations led to a number of topics related to the types of indicators for the use or consumption of alcohol, tobacco and other drugs and the damaging health and social consequences associated with such consumption.
+The Working Group analyzed types of indicators that would identify the impact of demand reduction on a person's reintegration into society resulting from successful drug prevention and treatment programs.
+Several questions were raised by the participants that generated debate and a informative discussion.
+Among these are the following:

 - Who is the target audience for demand reduction? - Should we rethink the meaning of prevention?
-Should we define prevention to reflect what science is now telling us, that prevention is more of a socialization process? - Is the aim of demand reduction about improving social well being?
+Should we define prevention to reflect what science is now telling us, that prevention is more of a socialization process?

+- Is the aim of demand reduction about improving social well being?
 If so, does the traditional supply reduction and demand reduction model have applicability? - Should demand reduction policies and programs focus on the substances of abuse or should it be person-based, focusing on those vulnerable to substance use and those who already initiated use and may be suffering consequences of such use? - What is meant by social integration within the demand reduction context and what indicators might be included to reflect social integration? - Where does prevention end and treatment begin?
-Should demand reduction strategies, policies, and programs be viewed as a continuum? - What is the role of the information framework with regard to shaping a member state's situation assessment and strategy, policy, and program monitoring and outcome evaluation? - What indicators are most essential with regard to defining the demand reduction infrastructure, particularly with regard to the capacity to deliver or implement science-based policies and programs with fidelity to sustain them over time? - How do we present data in such a way that they are easily understandable with regard to shaping demand reduction strategies, policies, and programs? - Should the framework distinguish national from local strategies, policies, and programs, or should the information framework include indicators that are essential to demand reduction strategies, policies, and programs at all levels of government within a member state? - How do we integrate the information framework into the decision making processes that are already in place for policy makers and program mangers? - What is the best mechanism to disseminate the demand reduction information framework?
+Should demand reduction strategies, policies, and programs be viewed as a continuum? - What is the role of the information framework with regard to shaping a member state's situation assessment and strategy, policy, and program monitoring and outcome evaluation? - What indicators are most essential with regard to defining the demand reduction infrastructure, particularly with regard to the capacity to deliver or implement sciencebased policies and programs with fidelity and sustain them over time; can these indicators be prioritized? - How do we present data in such a way that they are easily understandable with regard to shaping demand reduction strategies, policies, and programs? - What role should qualitative information play in informing strategies, policies, and programs? - Should the framework distinguish national from local strategies, policies, and programs, or should the information framework include indicators that are essential to demand reduction strategies, policies, and programs at all levels of government within a member state? - How do we integrate the information framework into the decision making processes that are already in place for policy makers and program mangers? - What is the best mechanism to disseminate the demand reduction information framework?
 Should logic models be used?
 Should the CICAD document be a guide for training and technical assistance?
 Should this document serve as a guide that leads to subsequent, more in-depth work? - How do we use the guide to inform the different levels of policy and decision making?

-By the end of the first day, the expert group reached a consensus on the categories of indicators that must be considered essential or core indicators for the demand reduction information framework.
-It agreed that the framework be person-centered and that five categories of indicators be included that cover:
+The Working Group reached a consensus on the categories of indicators that must be considered essential or core indicators for the demand reduction information framework.
+It agreed that the framework be person-centered and that five categories of indicators be included in the demand reduction information framework that covers:

-- 1. The epidemiology of drugs

-- 2. The consequences of drug use and problem drug use

-- 3. The infrastructure or capacity of a member state to deliver policies and programs

-- 4. The social context of drugs
+- 1. The epidemiology of drugs - 2.
+The consequences of drug use and problem drug use - 3.
+The infrastructure or capacity of a member state to deliver policies and programs - 4.
+The social context of drugs

-- 5. Social integration.
+5. Social integration.

 These five categories will be discussed in more detail below.
-Specific indicators for each category are presented in each appendix.